Sensitivity to PG

 PEG = polyethylene glycol, another suitable excipient.

 If you give smokers one option when supplying an e-cigarette and refill system as an alternative to smoking, the success rate measured by clinical trials is as low as 10% at 12 months (90% of the participants relapse to smoking).
 If a very limited range of options is presented, the success rate can rise to around 30%.
-In contrast, if an expert mentor provides support, using the full range of e-cigarette and refill products that are actually available, a success rate as high as 75% is reported anecdotally (apparently such methods cannot be used in clinical trials, which must use one hardware and one or two refill products, and therefore cannot measure the proper range of real-world results).
+In contrast, if an expert mentor provides support, using the full range of e-cigarette and refill products that are actually available, a success rate as high as 75% is reported anecdotally.
+A success rate this high normally requires a family / friends / work environment, as constant expert advice is needed.

 An ecig can be used in 'cigar mode' if required - this means to draw into the mouth, and expel from the mouth or the mouth and nose.
 Inhalation is not required if the refill nicotine strength is sufficiently high, because much of the nicotine absorption from e-cigarette use, unlike cigarette use, is through the buccal and nasal membranes (mouth and nose) as well as the lungs.
 Therefore, provided that the refill strength is sufficiently strong, and perhaps if the user has previously-existing lung issues such as COPD, there may not be a need to inhale (although of course inhalation works better to replicate the satisfaction of cigarette smoking, together with full nicotine delivery).
-At any rate, cigar smokers are well-served by this method.
+At any rate, cigar smokers are well-served by this method - as long as the refill strength is sufficient.
+With some hardware, the refill may need to be as high as 45mg strength (4.5%).

 PG or propylene glycol is the most common refill base liquid.
 Normally, it has additions of glycerine, flavouring and nicotine if required, to comprise the refill in total.
 PG is completely non-toxic and is regarded as inert, though it is a complex carbohydrate that is metabolysed and excreted as normal.
 It has multiple medical licenses for inhalation, injection and ingestion.